preetilk7/preetilk7/README.md

 ### Hi there, I'm Preeti 👋

-👨‍🎓 Graduate student at University of Texas, diving into the world of technology and innovation.<br>
-📚 Studying Business Analytics and Artificial Intelligence.
-Marketing has taught me the importance of storytelling in my Undergrad, while analytics empowers me with the tools to quantify and optimize these efforts.<br>
+I am Graduate student at University of Texas, studying Business Analytics and Artificial Intelligence.
+I'm shaping my journey in the world of technology, exploring the vast potential of data and its transformative power.
+My Bachelor's in Management Studies, with a focus on Marketing, taught me the art of storytelling, while analytics now equips me with the tools to quantify and enhance these narratives effectively.
+From designing impactful dashboards to crafting marketing campaigns, I thrive at the intersection of creativity and data.
+Only way forward is to transforming insights into measurable results.
-🌱 Currently learning and finding my fit in the Data World. <br>

 ---

 ### 🔭 Current Projects

 - 🚀 Building my first GitHub repository and documenting my learning journey.
-- 🤖 Exploring machine learning applications and building AI-based tools.
-- 🛠 Growing my skillset in data analytics and visualization.
+- 🤖 Working on Walmart Holiday Sales Data, exploring data analytics techniques to uncover insights.
+- 🌱 There's more to come!

 ---